appliedblockchain/ab-website/_events/2020-04-23-webinar-zero-knowledge-proofs-business.md

 ---
 layout: "webinar"
-title: "Webinar: Zero Knowledge Proofs for Business"
+title: "Zero Knowledge Proofs for Business"
 description: "Applied Blockchain presents a recorded session aimed at a business audience to learn about the emerging technology of zero knowledge proofs and how it can be applied to enhance security and privacy in a business setting."
 type: "Webinar"
 image: "webinar-zero-knowledge-proofs.jpg"

-recording:
+recording: true
-  type: form
+recording_type: "form"

 speakers:
   - name: "Adi Ben-Ari"